arkency/posts/posts/2014-06-01-would-you-love-to-work-remotely.md

 ---
-title: "Would you love to work remotely?"
+title: "Would you love to work remotely (and asynchronously)?"
 created_at: 2014-06-09 17:13:32 +0200
 kind: article
-publish: false
+publish: true
 author: Robert Pankowecki
 newsletter: :arkency_form
-tags: [ 'remote' ]
+tags: [ 'remote', 'async' ]
 ---

 <p>